 Long exposure photography, also called slow exposure, requires the use of a long-duration shutter speed to take an image where stationary elements are sharp and moving elements are blurry or smeared.
 Many photographers use exposure photography to capture a landscape or shoot the stars at night.
 Taking long exposure photos is a great way to experiment as a photographer, and add some cool shots to your online photography portfolio.
-Having long exposure photography in your online portfolio can help you stand out from the pack and showcase your skills as a photographer—and, hopefully, land more photography clients.
+Having long exposure photography in your online portfolio website can help you stand out from the pack and showcase your skills as a photographer—and, hopefully, land more photography clients.

 Now, let’s talk long exposure cameras first.

 Use a Mirrorless Camera or a DSLR Camera

 When it comes to getting the right gear for exposure photography, having a camera with a manual mode and a bulb mode is essential.
 You should be able to manually adjust the shutter speed, ISO, and aperture on the camera so you can find the right settings for long exposure shots.
 If you plan to take a lot of photographs, particularly long exposure shots, consider investing in a mirrorless camera or a DSLR camera.
 While you don’t necessarily have to buy the most expensive one available, a quality camera with a manual and bulb mode makes for a great long exposure camera.